 Those women who make it into the industry but question why they aren’t getting treated the same are told that they chose that life because they decided to do something that’s “not for women” to do as a career.
-What they should have been hearing was how unfair it actually is and that they deserve just as much as the man next to them with the same equal treatment.
+Instead, they should have been hearing how unfair it actually is and that they deserve just as much as the man next to them with the same equal treatment.

-5. Favoritism in The Workplace
+5. Favoritism In The Workplace

 When you are a woman surrounded by men in a tech building, you already feel as if you stick out.
 Nothing makes you feel more alienated than being the last person chosen to do everything just because you are a woman.